-- to respond to your query if sent through our ‘contact us’ form; and
+- to respond to your query when sent through our ‘contact us’ form; and

-- to sign up to our legal updates if you request subscription through our website.
+- to sign up to our newsletter when you request subscription through our website

 The legal basis for this processing is our legitimate interest in the administration and operation of our legal services as well as our legitimate interest in marketing and promoting our firm’s legal services.
 We always include an unsubscribe button in our communications, so you can opt out of receiving such communications at any time.

-- in order to market the services of our firm; and
+- in order to market the services of our firm

-- to provide legal updates and newsletters to which you have subscribed.
+- to provide you with legal updates and newsletters to which you have subscribed

-- In order to liaise with you about our client matters; and
+- In order to liaise with you about our client matters

-- In order to provide our legal services.
+- In order to provide legal services to you

 The legal basis for the processing of this data is processing necessary for the purposes of the legitimate interests pursued by our firm in representing our clients.